tairasoul/YADMB/addon-docs.md

 The URL should be playable through one of the audio resolvers, otherwise an error will get thrown when the queue system tries to play the song.

-### Web data resolvers

-Web data resolvers resolve a URL into songArtist, songName, songThumbnail and songUrl.
-This gets used by the web-ui to create elements the user can rearrange and interact with to create a custom playlist.

 ### Pagers

 Pagers resolve a URL and an index into usable data for view-queue, and any other potential addon commands.